Tom-Goring/EnterpriseSystemsDevelopment/README.md

 During our first sprint, when we begin working on a ticket we should attempt to estimate the time it will take to complete.
 This will allow us to look back on this sprint and understand how many story points we are capable of completing.
 Then we can estimate future tasks before committing to completing it in a sprint.

-As a guideline, I tend to think of the numbers as follows.
+As a guideline, I think of the numbers as follows.
 I would encourage us to discuss and agree on this in the pull request for this Readme.
 Whatever we agree on, we should keep consistent across sprints, so we can properly visualise our productivity in graphs such as burndown charts.

-1 - An hour
-2 - A few hours
-3 - Half a day
-5 - A day
-8 - A few days
-13 - A week
-21 - The entire sprint
+1 - An hour, 2 - A few hours, 3 - Half a day, 5 - A day, 8 - A few days, 13 - A week, 21 - The entire sprint

 Further reading: https://www.atlassian.com/agile/project-management/estimation